What does SEO stand for?

 What does an SEO do?

-An SEO marketer has many caps and has to multitask to do them all.
+An SEO marketing consultant has many caps and has to multitask to do them all.

 Firstly and SEO marketer has to do keyword research.
 Keyword research is when a marketer takes a look at all the potential keywords a user would type in to find your site.
 Would a potential customer use the keyword plumber or plumber in location, this needs to be thought about before starting a campaign.